 1. Details of the head of an internal audit of the Company

 The company assigned Dharmniti Auditing Co., Ltd. by Miss Wantani Wongbutrod Deputy Manager of Internal Audit Department2.
-With the qualifications of the person holding the position of supervisor and supervising the operations of the company as follows:
+With the qualifications of the person holding the position of VS: